A. L. Strand: Oregon State College

 Once the war ended, however, Strand rapidly rebuilt Oregon State.
 Between 1945 and 1960, enrollment doubled.
-An firm believer in scientific research, Strand pushed faculty at OSC to engage in research and for faculty and the university to apply for federal research grant funding.
+A firm believer in scientific research, Strand pushed faculty at OSC to engage in research and for faculty and the university to apply for federal research grant funding.
 To support this effort, he created the Science Research Institute to receive this funding, and added new research laboratories to study transportation and water resources.
 Much of Strand's focus was on the School of Science, which became the largest school at Oregon State.
 The School of Science rapidly expanded its curriculum and course offerings, and added departments of natural resources, oceanography, and statistics.
 His effort was largely successful, as Oregon State became one of the most active research universities in the nation.
 Strand won legislative approval to expand the School of Education, School of Pharmacy, and School of Science; build a new School of Business and Technology and a new School of Humanities and Social Sciences; and designate the school as a university and rename it Oregon State University.
 He also created the university's first undergraduate honors program, and constructed a startling 25 new buildings on campus.
 Among these was the $2.38 million Valley Library and the $5 million engineering-physics building.
 Also constructed during his tenure was Gill Coliseum and Parker Stadium.

 A major scandal rocked Oregon State University in 1949.
 In February, Strand summarily fired untenured professor of chemistry Ralph Spitzer and untenured professor of economics L. R. LaVallee.
 Neither was given a reason for their dismissal, but Strand believed that both individuals were communists and working with the Soviet Union to undermine not only Oregon State but the United States.
 (In particular, Strand was outraged that Spitzer supported the environmentally acquired genetic inheritance theories of Soviet scientist Trofim Lysenko.)
 By the end of February, Strand found himself the target of several scathing attacks, although most of the public, faculty, and student body supported him.
 Among those critical of the terminations were Sidney Hook and Linus Pauling.
 Strand's replies to these critics (and he responded to a great many of them) were often rude, condescending, and offensive.
 Although the "Spitzer affair" quieted down after a year or two, Pauling refused all invitations to visit Oregon State for decades.
 Shortly after the incident ended, writer Bernard Malamud visited the campus to conduct research for a novel about the "Spitzer affair".
 He used this research for his 1961 novel A New Life.